mstksg/inCode/copy/entries/mtl.md

 stateful interface, using a type called `StateT`.
-A `StateT s m` behaves just like our monad `m` (be it `IO`, `Reader`, `ST`, `STM`...), except now we have access to a rudimentary state getting-and-putting mechanism on a state of type `s`.
-The implementation of the interface and of `MonadState` handles it under the hood.
+A `StateT s m` behaves just like our monad `m` (be it `IO`, `Reader`, `ST`, `STM`...), except now we have access to a rudimentary state getting-and-putting mechanism on a state of type `s`, using a form of function composition.
+The implementation of the `StateT` handles it under the hood.

 Obviously, being able to add a rudimentary stateful interface on top of any Monad is pretty useful.
 Very useful, in fact!